The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Existence theory and parabolic regularization in the linear case

 \section{Existence theory and parabolic regularization in the linear case}

-In this short section we first prove Theorem~\ref{thm:exlin} thanks to the \emph{a priori} estimates of Theorem~\ref{thm:PetrovskiiL2} and Theorem~\ref{thm:PetrovskiiHs} established in Section~\ref{sec:estimlin}, and then state and prove as a corollary of these results a propagation of regularity result.
+In this short section we first prove Theorem~\ref{thm:exlin} thanks to the \emph{a priori} estimates Theorem~\ref{thm:PetrovskiiHs} established in Section~\ref{sec:estimlin}, and then state and prove as a corollary of these results a propagation of regularity result.